 Here is everything we know about the Marvel’s Avengers video game.

 The plot of this game is totally separate from the MCU, with an all-new original story.
-Marvel’s Avengers initially takes place during a period of triumph for the Avengers, who, in the game, is made up of Iron Man, the Hulk, Captain America, Black Widow, Ms. Marvel, and Thor — Spider-Man is a noticeable absence, likely because of his own game on PlayStation 4.
+Marvel’s Avengers initially takes place during a period of triumph for the Avengers, who, in the game, are made up of Iron Man, the Hulk, Captain America, Black Widow, Ms. Marvel (Kamala Khan), and Thor — Spider-Man is a noticeable absence, likely because of his own game on PlayStation 4.
 The unveiling of a new headquarters in San Francisco, powered by an “experimental energy source,” is disrupted by a deadly attempted heist that ultimately results in not just the disbandment of the Avengers, but the outlawing of all superheroes.

 We also know who will be voicing the titular heroes: